Working with us

 As a service provider and local employer, Exmoor National Park Authority is committed to promoting equal opportunities and tackling social exclusion in everything it does.
 The Authority recognises its statutory equality duties under legislation in terms of service provision and employment and is committed to meet them.

-The Authority is a Disability Symbol user and as such ensures that all candidates meeting the minimum requirements of the post who declare a disability on their application form will be guaranteed an interview and we will be happy to make reasonable adjustments to our recruitment processes to accomodate individual needs.
+The Authority is accredited as a Disability Confident Employer and as such ensures that all candidates meeting the minimum requirements of the post who declare a disability on their application form will be guaranteed an interview and we will be happy to make reasonable adjustments to our recruitment processes to accommodate individual needs.
 More information about our approach to equality in employment can be found within the Authority's Equality Pages.

-The Authority may be able to offer a reasonable financial contribution to help candidates who otherwise may be financially prohibited in attending an interview.
+Financial Assistance to Attend Interviews: The Authority can offer a reasonable financial contribution to help candidates who otherwise may be financially prohibited in attending an interview.
 If you require assistance, please let us know as soon as you receive your invitation to interview.
-Please do not incur any expenses you wish to claim a contribution towards without contacting us first.
+Please do not incur any expenses against which you wish to claim a contribution without contacting us first.
 The maximum claim is usually £60 but individual circumstances can be considered and alternatives such as interview via video conference may be implemented.

 Recruitment and Development